 While there are many credible private lenders in the market today helping students finance their education, a private loan is a serious obligation that should be made with as much information as possible about the terms of the loan and your responsibilities as the borrower.

 Enrolling in an interest free monthly payment plan is an excellent way to reduce what you may need to borrow to pay for your educational expenses.
-Payment plans are simple in that you determine how much you want to finance for the academic year and divide by ten (10).
-For example, if you wanted to finance $3,000, you would make 10 monthly payment of $300.
+Payment plans are simple in that you determine how much you want to finance for the semester and divide by five (5).
+For example, if you wanted to finance $3,000, you would make 5 monthly payments of $600.

-While most families aren't in the position to be able to finance their entire billed expenses utilizing a 10 month payment plan, many families develop a "combination strategy" utilizing what they have been awarded in grants and loans along with the payment plan in financing what is due.
+While most families aren't in the position to be able to finance their entire billed expenses utilizing a 5 month payment plan each semester, many families develop a "combination strategy" utilizing what they have been awarded in grants and loans along with the payment plan in financing what is due.

 Even a monthly payment of $100 can reduce what you need to borrow by $4,000 over 4 years of school.
 They are an excellent way to reduce the amount you may need to borrow and you pay no interest.
 We strongly encourage families to finance a portion of their education, no matter the amount through the payment plan administered for Curry College.